jax-md/jax-md/README.md

 - `energy.lennard_jones` a standard 12-6 lennard-jones potential.
 - `energy.morse` a morse potential.
 - `energy.eam` embedded atom model potential with ability to load parameters from LAMMPS files.
+- `energy.stillinger_weber` used to model Silicon-like systems.
+- `energy.bks` Beest-Kramer-van Santen potential used to model silica.
+- `energy.gupta` used to model gold nanoclusters.

 We also provide the following neural network potentials:
 - `energy.behler_parrinello` a widely used fixed-feature neural network architecture for molecular systems.